GENERAL RULES AND REGULATIONS FOR THE SHOW ME THE MONEY TOUR & LUSKVILLE

 13. It is the right of the race director to inspect any racecar at anytime during the event, or after the final rounds have been completed.
 It is the right of any driver to bring forward anything he believes to be suspicious, however it is the event director who will decide if a tear down is required.
 Any racer may however insist that a suspicious car be inspected, by posting a $200 bond if he is absolutely sure of cheating.
 In the event that the suspected car is deemed legal the person posting the bond would lose this money and it would be awarded to the person that was inspected.
 In the event that cheating is found at any point of any event the perpetrator of such wrongdoing will be dealt with harshly.
 All prize money will be forfeited and the driver will be suspended based on the level of cheating that is found.

 14. Anyone caught drinking or taking any illegal substance during the course of an event will also be dealt with in a extremely harsh manner.
 Any of this type of action will not be tolerated and any driver or CREW MEMBER will be banned from attending any future events.
 If expelled from event NO REFUND will be paid.

-15. No motorized vehicles are to be driven by anyone under the age of 16 and or with a valid drivers license.
+15. No motorized vehicles are to be driven by anyone under the age of 16 and or without a valid drivers license.
 This is the rule at all times once you have entered an event, during the race and after the race.
 This does of course not mean the Jr. Dragsters when they are in competition, but once they are out of competition they are not to be used as rides.
 Anyone caught breaking this rule will be ejected from the event, no exceptions.
 The use of motorized vehicles on the property once the racing event is over is also not allowed by anyone under age, no valid license or under the influence( all motorized vehicles).